 Once your gums become infected below your gumline, it is very hard to stop the infection on your own.
-Fortunately, Dr. White has the tools to eliminate the infection and allow your gums to repair themselves.
+Fortunately, Dr. Sander I. White has the tools to eliminate the infection and allow your gums to repair themselves.
 In most cases, periodontal disease can be stopped and reversed with a dental deep clean, also called scaling and root planing.
 In this procedure, Dr. White will scrub the surfaces of your teeth and roots to remove tartar and bacteria.
 He will also smooth the surface of the roots to allow your gums to reattach, reestablishing your natural barrier to bacteria.
 Dr. White may also utilize antibiotic therapy to fight your infection.

 For gum disease that is more advanced, Dr. White may recommend seeing a trusted periodontist in the Philadelphia area, a specialist in gum disease treatment.
 If your periodontal disease is too advanced to save your teeth or you've already lost some of them, Dr. White can help replace them with prosthetic teeth supported by dental implants.
 This will restore your ability to chew and speak as you did before and give you a complete smile again.